dojo/docs/dojox/grid/DataGrid.rst

     </style>

-Grid 1.2 supports a new parameter "selectionMode" which allows you to control the behaviour of the selection functionality:
+Grid 1.2 supports a new parameter "selectionMode" which allows you to control the behavior of the selection functionality:

 'none'
   deactivates the selection functionality